预期寿命(年)

 寿命损失年数

-The burden of particulate pollution on life expectancy is comparable to that of tobacco use, 1.3 times that of childhood and maternal malnutrition, 4.4 times that of high alcohol use, 5.8 times that of transport injuries or unsafe water and 6.7 times that of HIV/AIDS.
+The burden of particulate pollution on life expectancy is comparable to that of tobacco use, 1.3 times that of childhood and maternal malnutrition, 4.4 times that of high alcohol use, 4.6 times that of transport injuries or unsafe water and 6.7 times that of HIV/AIDS.

-But it is an even greater and disproportionate threat to life expectancy in certain countries.
 For example, in Bangladesh and India particulate pollution is more than twice as deadly as tobacco use.

 Data by Country